okta/okta-sdk-dotnet/docs/AgentPoolsApi.md

 Retrieve an Agent Pool update's settings

-Gets the current state of the agent pool update instance settings
+Retrieves the current state of the agent pool update instance settings

 ### Example
 ```csharp